mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-rhinoscriptsyntax-introduction.md

 layout: toc-guide-page
 ---

 ## Overview

 The RhinoScriptSyntax methods library contains hundreds of easy-to-use functions that perform a variety of operations on Rhino.
-The library allows Python to be aware of the Rhino application, its documents and objects.
+The library allows Python to be aware of the Rhino's:

+* Geometry
+* Commands
+* Document objects
+* Application methods

-To make these methods easy-to-use, all RhinoScriptSyntax methods require and return simple Python variables or Python List-based data structures.
+To make these methods easy-to-use, all RhinoScriptSyntax methods return simple Python variables or Python List-based data structures.
 Thus, once you are familiar with Python, you will be able to use any and all functions in the RhinoScriptSyntax methods library.

 ## Importing RhinoScriptSyntax

-Before using RhinoScriptSyntax a line must be added to the top of each Python file to allow the RhinoScriptSyntax:
+Before using RhinoScriptSyntax a line must be added to the top of each Python file to allow access to the RhinoScriptSyntax:

 ```pyhon
 import rhinoscriptsyntax as rs
 ```

 The `import` above not only imports the library, but also renames the namespace to `rs.`.
 This is done to just make it easier to type when accessing the methods in RhinoScriptSyntax.
-Access the methods can now be made by starting methods with 'rs.':
+Access the methods can now be made by starting methods with 'rs.'.
+For example, accessing the `Addpoint()` method in the RhinoScriptSyntax namespace can  be entered:

 ```python
 rs.AddPoint(1,4,5)